 How is life in China for female expats?

 There can be strong gender stereotypes in China and often it is difficult for women in managerial positions.
-A bad dating scene for women is usually a main topic of discussion on expat forums.
+A bad dating scene for women is usually a popular topic of discussion on expat forums.

-Is my Internet censored?
+Is my internet censored?

-The Chinese government stringently and successfully polices Internet use.
+The Chinese government stringently and successfully polices internet use.
 Sites that include subject matter about Falung Gong, the Dalai Lama and even the English word "freedom" are among the many that are censored.
 That said, most sites are still accessible, including foreign news sites.
 Illicit sites are often censored as well.
 This is an ongoing controversy and levels of enforcement and effectiveness change often.

 Restrictions on many of the popular Western social networking sites also exist, including Facebook, Twitter and YouTube.
-Many expats use VPNs (virtual private networks) to access blocked material, but lately even these services have been ineffective in circumventing the "iron curtain".
+Many expats use VPNs (virtual private networks) to access blocked material, but lately, even these services have been ineffective in circumventing the "iron curtain".